mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 ##### 12. [ValidatorMetadata.sol](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/ValidatorMetadata.sol)

 Is the expected behaviour that when changing the mining key of the validator, it will lose its metainformation?
-Is the expected behaviour that when returning the existing mining key to the rows of active validators, the old metainformation will automatically be associated with this mining key?
+Is the expected behaviour that when returning the existing mining key to the active validators set, the old metainformation will automatically be associated with this mining key?
 We recommend processing the deletion and change of the validator key in `ValidatorMetadata`.

 *Fixed at [PR 158](https://github.com/poanetwork/poa-network-consensus-contracts/pull/158).*